nozadeasasmina/nozadeasasmina/README.md

 I'm a freshgraduate from Airlangga University majoring in Statistics.
 I really enjoy with data and do some project data with python, sql and r and still learning with these programming language 👩🏻‍💻

-👀 I'm looking for opportunities as junior data engineer with my github portofolio.
+👀 I'm looking for opportunities as junior data scientist with my github portofolio.

 👉[Noza's Portofolio](https://github.com/nozadeasasmina/Portofolio)